To pass this unit, please study the 18 vocabulary words below.

 UK

-A legacy handheld computer often running Palm OS or Windows CE and used as a contact organizer, game machine, work tool, or access controlle.
+a legacy handheld computer often running Palm OS or Windows CE and used as a contact organizer, game machine, work tool, or access controlle

 USA